aharonium/opensiddur.org/posts/HTML/prayers/eating/birkat-hamazon/ya-komimos-we-have-eaten-a-ladino-piyyut-for-the-birkat-hamazon.html.md

 <html>
 <head></head>
 <body>
-Title: Ya Komimos (We have eaten), a Ladino piyyut for the Birkat haMazon<br />
+Title: Ya Komimos (We have eaten), a piyyut for the Birkat haMazon in Ladino<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=29679">http://opensiddur.org/?p=29679</a>
 <p />